 The following information illustrates the many scholarship opportunities available to students at Clarion University.
-Throughout the past year, endowed scholarships, annual scholarships, and athletic scholarships provided support to more than 675 students.

-The majority of Clarion's scholarships are funded by way of private support through the Clarion University Foundation and are managed by the office of scholarship administration, within the enrollment management area of the University.
+Throughout the past year, endowed scholarships, annual scholarships, and athletic scholarships provided support to more than 700 students.
+Most of Clarion's scholarships are funded by way of private support through the Clarion University Foundation, and are managed by the Office of Scholarship Administration, within the Enrollment Management area of the university.
+Please contact Sue McMillen at 814-393-2306 if you are unclear about any of the information below.